FadisChen/ChatExtension/README.md

 1. Click the extension icon to open the sidebar
 2. Click the settings button (⚙️)
 3. Configure required API Keys:
-   - Groq API or Gemini API (for general conversation)
+   - Gemini API (for general conversation)
    - Tavily API (for web search functionality)
    - Jina API (for RAG functionality)
 4. Select your preferred AI model